zipleen/tvheadend-iphone-client/README.md

 TvhClient is a TVHeadend iOS (iPhone, iPad) Client app, which allows you to remote control the TVHeadend server  ( https://github.com/tvheadend/tvheadend ) - a DVB receiver, DVR and streaming server.

-It allows you to list channels, view channel's EPG, search for programs, schedule recordings (DVR) and view the log / status of the server.
+It allows you to stream channel video, list channels, view channel's EPG, search for programs, schedule recordings (DVR) and view the log / status of the server.
 It will also allow you to easily launch a third party video application to view the channel's streaming video.

 You can now download the app directly from the App Store!